mohd-illyaz/mohd-illyaz/README.md

 ## Objective

-My goal is to lead innovation in cybersecurity, creating stronger defenses to protect against evolving threats and ensuring the safety of digital infrastructure, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My goal is to lead innovation in cybersecurity, creating stronger defenses to protect against evolving threats and ensuring the safety of digital infrastructure, specifically aiming to join a Security Operations Center (SOC) as an Analyst.

 ## Projects
  Following are some of the projects that showcases my hands-on experience along with links to its detailed metholodogy